 Amount: Enter the total amount of funding for the selected contract.

-MAI Amount: Enter the total amount of funding for the selected contract.
-This field will be available to Part A and B grantees only.

 After completing all information for each funded contract, check “Completed.”

 Grantees that contract with an agency to provide fiscal intermediary services (i.e., grantees that utilize a pass-through agency) must also enter the list of contracts funded by their grant through the selected fiscal intermediary (FI) service provider(s).